trioscoet26/SmartWaste/README.md

 # 🚀 Project Title

-## AI Powered garbage and spill detection with automated task allocation to crew
+## AI Powered Garbage and Spill Detection with automated task allocation to Cleaning Crew

 ---

 ## 📌 Problem Statement

-**To be added here**
+**Develop a facility monitoring system using AI-powered CCTV cameras to detect spills, garbage, and maintenance issues, automatically assigning tasks to the cleaning crew.**

 ---